-To earn the DNP, MSN-DNP students will be required to complete 35 credit hours in the following areas: leadership, organizational systems, economics, health policy, applied research, evidence-based practice, epidemiology, and the clinical practicum for DNP capstone project.
+To earn the DNP, MSN-DNP students will be required to complete 35 credit hours in the following areas: leadership, organizational systems, economics, health policy, applied research, evidence-based practice, epidemiology, and the clinical practicum for DNP scholarly project.

-Clinical Practicum and Capstone Project
+Clinical Practicum and Scholarly Project

 Postmaster's DNP students must complete a minimum of 500 practicum hours.